 The file upload functionality allows you to upload the attendance of employees through a CSV (comma-separated values/ character Separated Values) file, which can be opened in MS Excel.
 A CSV file stores tabular data in plain text format.
 The data is separated with a field separator.

 The Attendance upload functionality allows you to upload / download the attendance data with the selected field separator for the CSV file.
-The functionality also allows you to download the format in which you need to upload the data.
+The functionality also allows you to download the file format in which you need to upload the attendance data in Empxtrack.
 The download file would use the separator you will select through this option.
 Later you can use the same file to add data and then upload the data.

 4. Select the date and time format to be used from Date Column Format and Time Column Format fields respectively.